PicsArt/cppbind/docs/04_advanced_features/01_snippets.rst

 ^^^^^^^^

 In order to generate binding codes for a target language, CppBind uses snippets described in yaml files.
 CppBind uses the **jinja2** template language to describe the logic inside snippets.
-During rendering process appropriate context is passed to the snippets, they to be rendered.
+During rendering process appropriate context is passed to the snippets to be rendered.

 There are three types of snippets: **code**, **type converter**, and **action** snippets.